John Louis Morkovsky

 John Ludvik Morkovsky (August 16, 1909 – March 24, 1990) was an American prelate of the Roman Catholic Church.
+He served as bishop of the Diocese of Galveston Houston in Texas from 1975 to 1984.

-He served as bishop of the Diocese of Amarillo in Texas from 1958 to 1963 and as bishop of the Diocese of Galveston-Houston in Texas from 1975 to 1984.
+Morkovsky previously served as coadjutor bishop of Galveston Houston from 1963 to 1975, bishop of the Diocese of Amarillo in Texas from 1958 to 1963 and as auxiliary bishop of Amarillo from 1956 to 1958.

 Biography

 Early life

 The seventh of ten children, John Morkovsky was born on August 16, 1909, in Praha, Texas, to Alois and Marie (née Raska) Morkovsky.
-Alois Morkovsky immigrated to the United States from Moravia, while Marie Raska was the daughter of Moravian immigrants.
-John Morkovsky was baptized by Reverend.
-Louis P. Netardus at his parents' home.
+Alois Morkovsky immigrated to the United States from Moravia (now part of the Czech Republic), while Marie Raska was the daughter of Moravian immigrants.
+John Morkovsky was baptized by Reverend Louis P. Netardus at his parents' home.

-Morkovsky entered St. John's Seminary in San Antonio In 1924.
+Morkovsky entered St. John's Seminary in San Antonio in 1924.
 He was sent in 1930 to study in Rome at the College of the Propaganda and the Pontifical Gregorian University.

 Priesthood

 While in Rome, Morkovsky was ordained to the priesthood for the Archdiocese of San Antonio by Cardinal Francesco Marchetti Selvaggiani on December 5, 1933.
 He earned his doctorate in theology in Rome in 1936.

-On his return to Texas in 1936, Morkovsky was assigned as a curate at St. Michael's parish in Weimar, Texas,.
+On his return to Texas in 1936, Morkovsky was assigned as a curate at St. Michael's parish in Weimar, Texas.
 He was transferred in 1939 to St. Anne's Parish in San Antonio.
 In 1940, Morkovsky was appointed as professor of canon law, Latin and philosophy at St. John's Seminary.
 He briefly served as pastor of St. Francis de Paula Parish and superintendent of Catholic schools in San Antonio.

 In 1941, Morkovsky was sent to Washington, D.C. to study at the Catholic University of America, obtaining a Master of Arts degree in education.
 He returned to Texas in 1943 to resume his position as superintendent of Catholic Schools in San Antonio.
 During that time, he also held the following posts: